g200kg/atom-keyboard-macros/README.md

 # atom-keyboard-macros package

 Keyboard macro extension for Atom.

+  With a workaround for Japanese localized keyboard on Windows.
+  NOTE : this can work normal only for Japanese keyboard.

 # New Features